-Since the collapse of the Soviet Union, the people of Russia are split as to weather or not to bury Lenin for good.
+Since the collapse of the Soviet Union, the people of Russia are split on the opinion to bury Lenin for good.

-Sometimes mother nature can preserve a body even better than embalming can.
+Sometimes mother nature can preserve a body in ways embalmers can only dream.
 Meet John Torrington, Petty Officer of the fabled Franklin Expedition to the Arctic Circle.
-He died of tuberculosis and lead poisoning at age 20 and was buried in the frozen tundra along with three others at the expedition's camp site.
+He died of pneumonia and lead poisoning at age 20 and was buried in the frozen tundra along with three others at one of the expedition's camp site.

 In the 1980s, his grave was exhumed by scientists in an attempt to discover the cause of the expedition's failure.
-When they opened the coffins and thawed the solid block of ice inside, they were astonished, and frightened, by what was inside.
+When they opened the coffins and thawed the solid block of ice inside, they were astonished, and frightened, by what they saw.
 John Torrington stared back at them, literally.

 In addition to Torrington, the expedition exhumed the bodies of John Hartnell and William Braine.
 Both were also frozen in time.

-Using a mixture of chemicals including formalin, to kill bacteria, zinc salts to petrify the body and its organs, alcohol, salicylic acid and glycerin.
-The end result was nothing short of extraordinary.
+Using a mixture of chemicals including formalin, zinc salts, alcohol, salicylic acid and glycerin, the end result was nothing short of extraordinary.
 The body was so sell preserved she came known as "Sleeping Beauty."

 Changes in temperature within the catacombs have resulted in a unsettling phenomenon with Rosalia's tiny body.
 As the temperature fluctuates, the mummies eyes will partially open, revealing her intact eyes underneath.

 To date, she receives more visitors than any other individual in the catacombs.